Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: System Models

 \subsubsection{Satellite Channel}

-For modeling satellite channel, we use a widely-adopted multi-path channel model.
-Using a ray-tracing based modeling, the complex baseband channel impulse response of the downlink satellite channel vector for SU $u, \forall u \in \CMcal{K}_s$, denoted by ${\bf{g}}_{u}(t, \tau) \in \mathbb{C}^{M}$, is written as
+For modeling the satellite channel, we use a widely-adopted multi-path channel model.
+Using ray-tracing based modeling, the complex baseband channel impulse response of the downlink satellite channel vector ${\bf{g}}_{u}(t, f) \in \mathbb{C}^{M}$ for SU $u \in \CMcal{K}_s$ at instant $t$ and frequency $f$ is represented by